theRealSuperMario/pytorch-vunet/README.md

 ## Inplane Normalization

 * When using the inplane normalization, it becomes quite unecessary to regularize the KL.
-Furthermore, without the Inplane Normalization, the method is quite hard to get to work on humans this is also in the paper
+Furthermore, without the Inplane Normalization, the method is quite hard to get to work on humans this.
+They state this in the paper:

 > In some difficult cases, [...] it is difficult to perform appearance transfer from one object to another with no part